Felipe-JF/ts-virtual-machine/README.md

 # ts-virtual-machine
- A virtual machine made with Typescript
+A stack-based virtual machine with variable instruction length made with typescript and deno